microsoft/ignite-learning-paths-training-ops/ops10/scripts/main.md

 # OPS 10 Main Script

 ## Background
-This is the main script for the talk.
-For ease sake, it contains both the talk track for the slides and for the demo segments.
+This is the main script for the talk (the talk track to accompany the slides).
+It also contains the talk tracks and instructions for the demos (same exact text as in the demo scripts, just inserted here so you don't have flip between files).

-There are four demos in this talk ([script 1](../demos/demo1.md), [script 2](../demos/demo2.md), [script 3](../demos/demo3.md) and [script 4](../demos/demo4.md)) for which you have to do some setup including:
+### Pre-Requisites

-1. deployment of the tailwind traders application
+There are four demos in this talk ([demo script 1](../demos/demo1.md), [demo script 2](../demos/demo2.md), [demo script 3](../demos/demo3.md) and [script 4](../demos/demo4.md)) for which you have to do some setup. including:

-1. sending specific kinds of traffic to this application
+1. *Deploy* the Tailwind Traders application.
+Please see the [deployment instructions for the OPS Learning path](../deployment/README.md) for instructions.
-1. downloading a specific JSON file to your local machine
+1. *Send specific kinds of traffic to the application* after it has been deployed.
+Please see the instructions for this in ([demo script 1](../demos/demo1.md).

-Instructions for that setup can be found in the [first demo script](../demos/demo1.md).
+1. *Download a specific JSON file* to your local machine (details also found in [demo script 1](../demos/demo1.md)).

 The rest of this document is the full script with lines in between each slide.
 Enjoy!